John Allan Broun: Work in India

 From 1852, Broun was director of Trivandrum Observatory, in Trivandrum, in Travancore, India.
 Trivandrum is today known as Thiruvananthapuram, and is the capital of the Indian State of Kerala, but then it was the capital of the princely state of Travancore, a territory in a subsidiary alliance with British India.
 The observatory had been founded in 1836 by Swathi Thirunal Rama Varma, the Maharajah of Tranvacore.
 The first director of the observatory was John Caldecott (1800-1849).
 The observatory is now part of the University of Kerala, and is one of the oldest of its kind in India.
 The rulers of Tranvacore during the time of Broun were Uthradom Thirunal (until 1860) and his successor Ayilyam Thirunal.
 Broun was sent to study geomagnetism at a period when the British Academy was interested in studying it on a global scale.
 Trivandrum was close to where the magnetic equator lay at the time of Broun.

 Broun observed large scale pressure changes across India between Shimla and Madras and cyclic variation in magnetic declination.
-Bourn's assistants in Kerala included J. Kochukunju (Cochoocoonjoo) and E. Kochiravi (Cocheravey) Pillai.
+Broun's assistants in Kerala included J. Kochukunju (Cochoocoonjoo) and E. Kochiravi (Cocheravey) Pillai.
 Broun, while still in India, was elected a Fellow of the Royal Society of London in 1853.
 He also built an observatory on Agastya Mala, the highest peak in Travancore, and helped to found the museum and zoological gardens.
 He had a bifilar magnetometer setup on Agastyamalai between 1855 and 1858.
 This museum was later demolished and replaced by what is now called Napier Museum.
 The original zoological gardens still survive as Trivandrum Zoo.
 Trivandrum.
 Broun suffered from deafness and sickness in India forcing a return to Europe in 1860 and then returned to India to work for three years.